GoogleChrome/developer.chrome.com/site/en/blog/new-in-devtools-118/index.md

 ## Lighthouse 11 {: #lighthouse }

 The **Lighthouse** panel now runs [Lighthouse 11](/blog/lighthouse-11-0/).
-Most notably, this version:

-- Removes legacy navigation.
-- Adds new `DevtoolsLog` and `Trace` artifacts.
-- Adds a few new accessibility audits.
+Most notably, this version removes legacy navigation and adds new accessibility audits and changes how the accessibility category is scored.

 See also the [full list of changes](https://github.com/GoogleChrome/lighthouse/releases/tag/v11.0.0).
 To learn the basics of using the **Lighthouse** panel in DevTools, see [Lighthouse: Optimize website speed](/docs/devtools/lighthouse/).